-- If your a new family interested in the school, you need to complete an Enrollment Interest Form.
-You can stop by and deliver the form in person and request a tour if and administrator is available to assist you, or your can schedule a time to come and visit the school.
-You can also, fax, mail or email the form as well.
-Once you complete this form, CVA will contact you when there is an opening or during the next enrollment window for new students.
+- If you are a new family interested in the school, you need to complete the online enrollment interest form.
+By using this form, you can also request a phone call or tour.
+If you would like to come to the school and complete the form and schedule a tour of the facility, please call (303) 745-2245 and speak to the Front Office Manager.
+Once you complete this form, a representative of CVA will contact you when there is an opening or during the next enrollment window for new students.

 What is the enrollment policy?

 - There are three enrollment priorities at CVA:

 - 1st Priority is current students and staff children

 - 2nd Priority is siblings of current students